North Bay/Jack Garland Airport: Terminal

 The first terminal was constructed in 1938 to house a small waiting area on the ground floor and control tower on the second.
 Upgrades after World War II led to the second terminal being built in 1963, which now serves as the Administration Building and has offices for airport administration, Nav Canada, Canada Border Services Agency, and others.
 The current terminal was built in 2001 and has been renovated (completed 2010) to accommodate additional airline offices, a larger post screening waiting area with washrooms.
-The North Bay Jack Garland Airport terminal is easily accessible, with curbside access and automatic doors throughout, and now has: